lander2k2/kube-cluster/README.md

 ## Overview

-* Use packer to build Ubuntu-based images that have services installed that will bootstrap k8s using kubeadm.
+* Use packer to build CentOS-based images that have services installed that will bootstrap k8s using kubeadm.
 * Use the kube-cluster.sh script to deploy the control plane with terraform and coordinate the bootstrapping.
-* Use terraform to deploy the worker ASG.
+* Use terraform to deploy the worker auto-scaling-group.
 * Use terraform to tear down the cluster when finished.

 There are five distinct roles: